shadden/shadden.github.io/about.markdown

 as transit timing and radial velocity measurements.
 I also work to understand the role of gravitational dynamics in the long-term evolution of planetary systems.

-I recieved my PhD in Physics and Astronomy from Northwestern University in 2017.
+I received my PhD in Physics and Astronomy from Northwestern University in 2017.

 [cfa]: https://www.cfa.harvard.edu
 [me]: /assets/images/sam_hadden.jpg